-For instance, a business can use an AI-based text analysis software to increase the bottom line by flagging customers that are suitable targets for cross-selling and upselling.
-They can also interpret customers’ sentiment around their service and product to improve it.
+For instance, a business can use AI-based Text Analysis software to increase the bottom line by flagging customers that are suitable targets for cross-selling and upselling.
+They can also interpret customers’ sentiments around their service and product to improve them.
 Or, businesses can use the software to pin down faulty behaviors that speak volumes of fraud.

 Also known as text tagging or text categorization, classification involves assigning certain tags to data.

 In the most simple terms, data can be recognized and classified in three approaches.
 These are:

 - Content-based classification: In this classification type, the contents of each file are the basis for categorization.

 - User-based classification: User-based classification relies on the user’s knowledge of creation, editing, reviewing, or dissemination to label sensitive documents.
 These individuals can specify how sensitive each document is.

 - Context-based classification: Context-based classification focuses on the context of the data, such as the location, application, and creator, as well as other variables that affect the data.